Alexandre François Malbranche

 He received his education in Rouen, where he subsequently spent his career as a pharmacist.
 He served as president of the Société des amis des sciences de Rouen, and for several years was a member of the Société botanique de France (1879–1888).

 He was the author of treatises on lichens, fungi, teratology in plants, Darwinism and on the botanical genus Rubus.
+Between 1863 and 1869, he edited and distributed the exsiccata Lichens de la Normandie, préparés et classés d'après la méthode du Dr. Nylander.
 As a taxonomist, he co-circumscribed a number of Rubus species.
 The mycological genus Malbranchea was named in his honor by Pier Andrea Saccardo (1882).